Turrican: Development

 The series started in 1989 on the Commodore 64 with a demo level of the full game which was released in 1990.
 Turrican became popular due to its high technical achievements, demonstrating graphics which many did not believe to be possible on a C64.
 Turrican was developed mainly by Manfred Trenz and published by Rainbow Arts.

 Turrican was released for the Amiga, Atari ST, Amstrad CPC, ZX Spectrum and CDTV.
 Factor 5 handled the Amiga, Atari ST and CDTV versions, while the Amstrad CPC and ZX Spectrum were developed by Probe Software.
 While all of these versions were published in Europe, the Commodore versions were the only computer versions to be published in North America, by Innerprise Software.
 The Spectrum version of the game went to number 2 in the UK sales charts, behind Shadow Warriors.

 In 1991, console ports for the Sega Mega Drive/Genesis, TurboGrafx-16 and Game Boy were handled by The Code Monkeys and published by Accolade in North America, with the Mega Drive and Game Boy versions being also released in Europe.
 A conversion of the game for the Atari Jaguar was under discussion by German studio Softgold, but work on the port was never stated beyond the discussional phase.

 Music

 Chris Huelsbeck composed music for the Amiga conversions of Turrican, Turrican II and Turrican 3, as well as Mega Turrican for the Mega Drive and Super Turrican and Super Turrican 2 for the SNES.
 Music from Turrican II was performed live by a full orchestra at the second Symphonic Game Music Concert in 2004.
 The event took place in Leipzig, Germany.
 The music from Turrican was released in the Turrican Soundtrack Anthology on November 24, 2013, as a 4-volume digital download.

-In addition, "Subsong 2" from the Commodore 64 version of Turrican, arranged by Ramiro Vaca, was copied from the song "Escape" of The Transformers: The Movie Soundtrack.
+In addition, "Subsong 2" from the Commodore 64 version of Turrican, arranged by Ramiro Vaca, was copied from the song "Escape" of The Transformers: The Movie Soundtrack. while "Death of Optimus Prime" is copied for Turrican's ending theme.
 The title screen of Turrican is based upon the Manowar album cover Kings of Metal.